 What did you do after finishing your Response service?

 I finished my service in Guyana in November of 2011.
 In January of 2012, I started a two-year stint as a Volunteer with Voluntary Services Overseas (VSO) in Kigali, Rwanda.
 I worked for two years as a capacity adviser with the Rwanda National Union of the Deaf (RNUD).

-In this role I wore many hats: I worked alongside the RNUD to secure official approval as a government sanctioned NGO.
-We received $25,000 in funding from the Disability Rights Action Fund and also secured a $5,000 grant from UN AIDS to develop sign language material for HIV/AIDS awareness.
-I wrote a position paper for RNUD and attended many seminars and work-shops with RNUD staff.
+In this role, I wore many hats: I worked alongside the RNUD to secure official approval as a government-sanctioned NGO.
+We received $25,000 in funding from the Disability Rights Action Fund and also secured a $5,000 grant from UNAIDS (The Joint United Nations Programme on HIV/AIDS) to develop sign language material for HIV/AIDS awareness.
+I wrote a position paper for RNUD and attended many seminars and workshops with RNUD staff.

-My proudest accomplishment was managing the development of a Rwandan Sign Language dictionary and accompanying curriculum via DVD format for a pilot-inclusive education project.
-That pilot was implemented in two schools where Deaf students were mainstreamed with hearing students.
+My proudest accomplishment was managing the development of a Rwandan Sign Language dictionary and accompanying DVD curriculum for a pilot-inclusive education project.
+That pilot was implemented in two schools where Deaf students were learned in same classrooms as hearing students.

-You currently work as a Program Specialist at the Peace Corps.
-What are your main duties in this position?
+You now work as a Program Specialist at the Peace Corps.
+What are your main duties in your position?

-How does your experiencing serving as a DHH Volunteer in Kenya, Zambia, and Guyana help you support DHH Volunteers in your current position?
+How does your experience serving as a DHH Volunteer in Kenya, Zambia, and Guyana help you support DHH Volunteers in your current position?

 What do you think the Peace Corps can do to better support our DHH Volunteers?

 I would say the biggest barrier facing the inclusion of DHH Volunteers is an attitudinal barrier.
-With staff turnover at our agency comes a certain lack of institutional knowledge.
-I’m still encountering agency staff who are surprised at the long legacy of DHH Americans serving as Volunteers, but more than 75 DHH Volunteers have served since 1969.
+With staff turnover at our agency, there is a certain lack of institutional knowledge.
+I still encounter agency staff who are surprised at the long legacy of DHH Americans serving as Volunteers, but more than 75 DHH Volunteers have served since 1969.